Ravenswood School and Residence

-Ravenswood School and Residence is a heritage-listed state school and house at School Street, Ravenswood, Charters Towers Region, Queensland, Australia.
-It was built from 1873 to 1897.
-It was added to the Queensland Heritage Register on 21 October 1992.
+Ravenswood School and Residence is a heritage-listed state school and house originally in School Street, but relocated circa 2019 to 30-40 Elphinstone Street, Ravenswood, Charters Towers Region, Queensland, Australia.
+The buildings were originally built from 1873 to 1897.
+They were added to the Queensland Heritage Register on 21 October 1992.

 History

 The school and residence are components of an educational facility that has served Ravenswood since 1873.
 The existing early building at Ravenswood School is an 1880s extension of the original school built in 1873 and the residence dates from 1873 with extensions made over the years to accommodate changing needs.

 Gold was discovered at Ravenswood in 1868, a few years after pastoral settlement of the area had begun.
 A tent settlement quickly sprang up and was surveyed in 1870 and gazetted as a town in 1871.
 Although many miners left for other fields when it was found that the gold at deeper levels was difficult to separate from the ore body, Ravenswood continued to prosper and more families moved into the town as it developed.
 The need for a school was soon apparent.

 At Separation of Queensland from New South Wales at the end of 1859, two National (government) Schools existed in the new colony.
 In 1860, the Primary Education Act was passed, introducing a comprehensive system of State schools alongside a minimal provision for church schools.
 A Board of General Education was set up to administer annual grants, assist in building vested schools, and provide teachers.
 A few National Schools were built under this system, though the financial crisis in 1886 slowed up the project.
 However, Queensland was the first colony to provide free primary education from January 1870.
 A Royal Commission on Education in Queensland was set up in 1874 and resulted in a State Education Act which took effect from 1 January 1876 and provided for a Department of Public Instruction under a minister and a system of State primary schools.

 In 1872 a Ravenswood School Committee was formed and tenders were called for the construction of a school to meet the needs of the growing community.
 The government provided a teacher and books, but expected communities with more than 30 potential pupils to put up a third of the school costs.
 The Committee raised £306/18/- and covered the interim period by holding classes in the old "Emerald Isle Hotel" purchased for the modest sum of £18.

 After considerable disagreement between the committee and the Board of Education regarding the cost and suitability of plans provided by each, the school and residence were erected in 1873 and opened in January 1874 as a double classroom school with an enrolment of 70.
 As the school was constructed prior to the passage of the Queensland State Education Act it was known as the National School of Ravenswood.